This Super Easy 3 Ingredient Chocolate Mousse is, without a doubt, the easiest recipe I have ever posted on this blog.

 Of course, we all know that making traditional chocolate mousse usually involves eggs, beating egg yolks with sugar, adding melted chocolate, whipping the egg whites separately and then very gently, gently, gently folding them in so you don’t ruin all those perfect little air bubbles lest you end up with thick chocolate soup.
 Although chocolate soup may not be that bad.
 I’d be happy to list chocolate soup as my second favourite soup after chicken.
 But I digress.

 Oh yes.
-The process is almost exactly the same as making a ganache, the only difference here is we’re reversing the ratio of ingredients: 2 parts cream to 1 part chocolate.
+The process for making this easy 3 ingredient chocolate mousse is almost exactly the same as making a ganache, the only difference here is we’re reversing the ratio of ingredients: 2 parts cream to 1 part chocolate.

 All you have to do is heat the cream until just below boiling point.
 Add in the roughly chopped chocolate and a splash of vanilla.
 As I said, the vanilla could be considered optional, although to me chocolate without vanilla is like fries without salt, so I’ll be leaving that in, thankyouverymuch.
 Whisk it up until the chocolate is melted.
 Then pop it in the fridge and put your feet up for a bit.